 Total cost: With Paramount+ and the Disney bundle, we’ve now spent $19 of our $25 monthly budget.
 That doesn’t leave much money for a third service, but read on.

 Peacock, which launched nationally in 2020, is a great way to round out the package with NBC shows and Universal movies.

 Unlike the services above, it offers a free ad-supported tier in addition to two paid tiers ($5 per month with ads, $10 without) featuring more robust content options.

 The free tier gives you access to about two-thirds of Peacock’s 20,000-title library of movies, classic shows, news, sports, kids programming and Spanish-language offerings.
 NBC’s current-season broadcasts are also available one week after they air.

 But we think it’s worth spending $5 per month for the ad-supported paid tier.
 To start, you get next-day access to those NBC shows.
 Better yet, you get the full complement of programming from NBCUniversal’s properties: Bravo, Syfy, Telemundo, USA Network, and Universal Studios.
 More recently, Peacock reached a deal with Universal that will see that company’s new movies stream exclusively on Peacock after leaving theaters.
-The deal starts in 2022 and includes such movies as “Jurassic World: Dominion” and “Minions: The Rise of Gru.”
+The deal starts this year and includes such movies as “Jurassic World: Dominion” and “Minions: The Rise of Gru.”